string-fix-broken-named-entities4.0.1

 // => [[2, 8]]

-§ opts.progressFn
+opts.progressFn

 In web worker setups, a worker can return "in progress" values.
 When we put this package into a web worker, this callback function under opts.progress

-will be called with a string, containing a natural number, showing the percentage of the work done so far.
+will be called with a string containing a natural number, showing the percentage of the work done so far.

-It's hard to show minimal worker application here but at least here's how the pinging progress works from the side of this npm package:
+It’s hard to show a minimal worker application here but at least here’s how the pinging progress works from the side of this npm package:

 // let's define a variable on a higher scope: